 It has been raining for hours.
-Rain pellets the skylight.
+Rain pelts the skylight.
 Water streams from the eaves in sheets.
 Wind shakes and rattles the doors and loosens the screens.
 Cheyenne and I hunker on the porch futon, nestled in a cocoon of comforters and shawls.
 The chiminea glows brightly, the fragrant apple wood crackling and spitting as it burns.

 I am re-reading Susan Schwartz’s Silk Roads and Shadows.
 Alexandra is battling her demons–inner and outer–amid a killer sandstorm halfway across the vast Sahara.
 She’s well into her quest to save her ancient city and her heritage when Cheyenne’s toe finds its way to mine under the comforter and tickles me.